zeek/zeek/frameworks/logging.rst

     event zeek_init() &priority=5
         {
-        # Specify the "log_foo" event here in order for Bro to raise it.
+        # Specify the "log_foo" event here in order for Zeek to raise it.
         Log::create_stream(Foo::LOG, [$columns=Info, $ev=log_foo,
                            $path="foo"]);
         }

-All of Bro's default log streams define such an event.
+All of Zeek's default log streams define such an event.
 For example, the connection log stream raises the event :zeek:id:`Conn::log_conn`.
 You could use that for example for flagging when a connection to a specific destination exceeds a certain duration: